postpartum grief, grieving old life after baby, missing old life after baby

 5. How long does postpartum grief last?

 It is different for everyone.
-For some mums, it eases as they adjust and get more support.
+For some mums, it eases within weeks as they adjust and get more support.
 For others, the sadness lasts longer and may need professional help.

 6. When should I get help?